The Conduit towers over Khael-Vorath in Signal Decay

 It has never stopped.

-Since the Remnant’s death — since the transmission array fell silent for the first time in fifty millennia — the Signal has continued.
+Since the Remnant’s death, since the transmission array fell silent for the first time in fifty millennia, the Signal has continued.
 Not from the Apex.
 Not from the antenna arrays or the crystal caves or the vein network.
 From the Changed themselves.
-From the neural pathways that were always meant to be there, broadcasting on frequencies that human technology cannot detect but human tissue can feel.
+From the neural pathways that were always meant to be there, broadcasting on frequencies that no human technology can detect but that human tissue, if it has developed correctly, can feel.

 The Changed are the Signal now.

-Deeper than anyone has gone, in chambers carved from materials that do not exist in the periodic table, something stirs.
+Deeper than anyone has yet gone, in chambers carved from materials that do not appear in any periodic table, something is stirring.
 It has been waiting for a very long time.
-It does not know fear.
+It does not know fear, which is perhaps the most alarming thing about it.
 It does not understand mercy.
-It was old when the Architects were young, and they spent everything they had to put it to sleep.
+It was old when the Architects were young, and the Architects spent everything they had, including a species and fifty thousand years, to put it to sleep.

 Now it is waking up.

-And the only thing standing between it and the surface is eight hundred colonists on an alien world who are just beginning to understand what they are.
+And the only thing standing between it and the surface is eight hundred colonists on an alien world who are only just beginning, in the very best of circumstances, to understand what they are.

 The signal is getting stronger.